Rosario Di Bella: Background

-In 1991 he debuted at the Sanremo Music Festival, as a member of a trio consisting of himself, Marco Conidi and Bungaro; their song "E noi qui" was a commercial success.
+In 1991, he debuted at the Sanremo Music Festival, as a member of a trio consisting of himself, Marco Conidi and Bungaro; their song "E noi qui" was a commercial success.
 He came back in Sanremo Festival as a soloist two years later, with the song "E io che non volevo".

-In 1995 Di Bella got his major commercial success with the song "Difficile amarsi".
-Since 2001 Di Bella focused on composing, writing among others for Paolo Meneguzzi and Patty Pravo.
+In 1995, he got his major commercial success with the song "Difficile amarsi".
+Since 2001, he has focused on composing, writing among others for Paolo Meneguzzi and Patty Pravo.